This is a glossary of terms used in Sysudoku posts and pages.

 forcing chain – an alternating inference chain starting with a weak link, it extends “seeing” across the grid in many methods.

-hidden dublex – A box/line pattern in which marking of the third box is forced by marks, not clues.
+hidden dublex – a dublex in which marking of the third line of the box is forced by marks, not clues.

 kraken victim – A removal by a finned fish outside of the box containing the fin.